Black Ribbon Top Left

 What Are Industrial Robots?

-Industrial robots are machines specifically designed to work in manufacturing lines, replacing human labor in tasks that require high precision, speed, or repetitive actions — such as welding, packaging, sorting, or even quality control.
+Industrial robots are automated machines designed to operate on manufacturing lines, taking on tasks that require high precision, speed, and consistency.
+They are commonly used to replace or support human labor in repetitive or demanding jobs such as welding, packaging, sorting, assembly, and even quality inspection.

 Types of Industrial Robots Used in Factories